Passant-Abdelgalil/Housing-Prices-Kaggle/README.md

 1. One Hot Encoding was better than label encoder here, since most of the categorical variables are not ordinal (it improved the model performance a lot)
 2.  using one hot encoding introduced the problem of Multicollinearity , to overcome this probelm we need to drop one of the dummy columns (set drop_first = True)
 3. StackingRegressor is greatly beneficial when it comes to regression problems, I used it here with (cv = 5) that is KFold cross-validation
+4.  pandas function **interpolate** is a better way to handle missing values, that's how i improved the score